-Essentially for education, cultural pursuits and/or research, where alternative methodologies can be explored and developed, in a constantly evolving environment.
+the CORRIDOR project is a multidisciplinary arts organisation providing a platform for education, cultural pursuits and/or research, where alternative methodologies can be explored and developed, in a constantly evolving environment.

 The name CORRIDOR was chosen to suggest both corridors of learning and environmental corridors.

-The Board of Directors have been selected from the Creative Industries, Universities, and Business professions.
-Patrons of the CORRIDOR Project are Andrew Upton and Cate Blanchett.
+The Board of Directors have been selected from the Creative Industries, Universities and Business professions.
+Patrons of the CORRIDOR project are Andrew Upton and Cate Blanchett.